Smooth Coat -- Short, smooth and shining. Should be neither too long nor too thick. Ears not leathery.

 These are Improper Wire coats because thier parents were Wire & Longhair creating a longer wire coat.

-Pictured are a Red Sable Wirehair and a Chocolate & Tan Wirehair and a Dilute Red Wirehair.
+Pictured are a Chocolate & Tan Wirehair and a Dilute Red Wirehair.

 You can also get Silky Coats from a Wire & Longhair cross.
 These do not shed.